intermine/im-docs/docs/get-started/tutorial/index.rst

     extraModelsEnd = ""
   }

 The first file merged into the core model is the `so_additions.xml` file.
-This XML file is generated from terms listed in the so_terms file.
+This XML file is generated from terms listed in the so_terms file, located in biotestmine/dbmodel/resources.
 The build system creates classes corresponding to the Sequence Ontology terms.
 The model is then combined with any extra classes and fields defined in the sources to integrate, those listed as `<source>` elements in `project.xml`.
 Look at an example 'additions' file for the UniProt source ADD LINK

 This defines extra fields for the `Protein` class which will be added to those from the core model.